fuadsaud/fuadsaud.github.io/_posts/2013-08-26-going-full-vim.md

 became the most active user in the community :).

 When I migrated to Ubuntu I had to choose another tool to aid my text editing needs.
-After fiddling with Gedit a little, and frustrated myself trying to quit Vim, I stumbled on Sublime Text 2, which was pretty famous at the time for being good looking and a reliable cross-platform solution.
+After fiddling with Gedit a little, and frustrating myself trying to quit Vim, I stumbled on Sublime Text 2, which was pretty famous at the time for being good looking and a reliable cross-platform solution.
 And dammit, what a nice piece of software!
 It easilly outrunned any of the editors I've used until